 When you have a cervical screening test you are enrolled in the Programme unless you choose not to be.
 You can withdraw from the Programme at any time by filling in a form or by writing to the Programme.
 You can re-join the Programme at any time.

 What information is collected or used?

 The information collected by the programme is stored on a computer system called the NCSP Register which is managed by the Ministry of Health.
 De-identified laboratory specimens or results may be used for quality control or teaching purposes.

 The Guidelines for Cervical Screening in New Zealand (2008) and any updates, contain information for health professionals on the most appropriate way of treating women who have abnormal cervical screening results.
 The guidelines can be found at www.nsu.govt.nz.

 For further information about enrolment in the National Cervical Screening Programme, call 0800 729 729.

 If you have questions about your appointment or the information in this pamphlet:

-- contact the colposcopy clinic, your doctor or your smear taker
+- contact the colposcopy clinic or your health provider

 - contact the National Cervical Screening Programme on 0800 729 729